-Improvements to sustainable forest management: The ACMA process aims to improve site-level sustainable forest management, particularly where ER-P activities are focused on SFCs, SUFMBs and PFMBs, and where greater appreciation of customary land use and natural resource management practices through the increased consultation and participation of local stakeholders (local people, village and customary leaders) would result in improved sustainable forest management.
+Improvements to sustainable forest management and involvement of the community: The ACMA process aims to improve site-level sustainable forest management, particularly where ER-P activities are focused on SFCs, SUFMBs and PFMBs, and where greater appreciation of customary land use and natural resource management practices through the increased consultation and participation of local stakeholders (local people, village and customary leaders) would result in improved sustainable forest management.
 The ACMA provides a participatory mechanism that includes assessing social issues and impacts, mapping and registering customary resource use and developing spatially-referenced forest protection agreements between communities and forest owners.
 The agreements outline the rights and responsibilities of communities and the benefits to which they are entitled (including use of forest lands and forest resources).
-There is the opportunity to incorporate existing local level regulations (e.g. including where commune land funds have set aside areas for communal use) and demonstrate respect for indigenous knowledge (Cancun safeguard c) within the terms of the agreement e.g. many villages maintain "huong uoc" or "quy uoc" (local guidance or regulations), often containing elements of customary law and traditional knowledge pertaining to areas of sacred forest, communal grazing, woodlots
+This process has now been reinforced in the new Forestry Law which requires the state forestry managers to work with communities There is the opportunity to incorporate existing local level regulations (e.g. including where commune land funds have set aside areas for communal use) and demonstrate respect for indigenous knowledge (Cancun safeguard c) within the terms of the agreement e.g. many villages maintain "huong uoc" or "quy uoc" (local guidance or regulations), often containing elements of customary law and traditional knowledge pertaining to areas of sacred forest, communal grazing, woodlots (firewood, bamboo etc.), NTFP extraction, tasks and responsibilities of community members and punitive measures (See Section 4.3.2).